bitcod3r/bitcod3r.github.io/README.md

 # bitcoder.net

 Welcome!
-This is where anyone can find my personal and professional projects.
-Besides, my [weblog](https://bitcoder.net/weblog.html) and some basic [Bio](https://bitcoder.net/about.html).
+This repo has the code behind [bitcoder.net](https://bitcoder.net/), where anyone can find my personal and professional projects.
+Besides, my [weblog](https://bitcoder.net/weblog.html) and a short [Bio](https://bitcoder.net/about.html) used in press and conferences.

 ![bitcoder.net](assets/images/wide-jg.jpg "Guillermo Garcia")